Britain's FTSE climbs as Experian and SABMiller rally

 The FTSE remained in positive territory after data showed that Britain's unemployment rate fell to its lowest level since early 2008 but also that earnings grew more slowly than expected, highlighting why the Bank of England is in no hurry to raise interest rates.

-The top FTSE 100 riser was credit data company Experian , lifted 3 percent by a price target upgrade from broker Citigroup.
-The stock had already surged on Tuesday.
+The top FTSE 100 riser was credit data company Experian , lifted almost 3 percent by a price target upgrade from broker Citigroup.
+The stock had already surged on Tuesday after its earnings beat expectations.

 "Experian's results are better than expected, indicating resilience in many of its business lines and geographies," said Gary Paulin, co-founder of brokerage Aviate Global.